 December 2020

-Handling of Safety Information in Clinical Trials: Considering the Appropriate Operation of Off-label Controls and Concomitant Drugs
+Handling of Safety Information in Clinical Trials: Considering the Appropriate Use of Off-label Controls and Concomitant Drugs

-The Clinical Evaluation Committee of the Committee for Drug Evaluation held a meeting on March 27, 2018 to consider the handling of safety information of off-label control drugs and concomitant drugs in clinical trials.
+The Clinical Evaluation Committee of the Drug Evaluation Committee held a meeting on March 27, 2018 to discuss the handling of safety information of off-label control drugs and concomitant drugs in clinical trials.

 This meeting was planned in response to the recent increase in the use of drugs that have already been approved overseas as control or concomitant drugs outside the scope of domestic approval, and the fact that the law does not clearly specify the handling of safety information for drugs used other than the study drug.
 These control drugs, concomitant drugs, etc. were sometimes referred to as "unapproved control drugs, concomitant drugs, etc." in the past, but this time they are described as "off-label control drugs, concomitant drugs, etc.".

-The results of the survey conducted by the Pharmaceutical Manufacturers Association of Japan (PMAJ) and a session to discuss this issue was held with the cooperation of the MHLW's Drug Evaluation and Review Administration Division and the PMDA's Review Management Division.
+The results of the survey conducted by JPMA and a session to discuss this issue was held with the cooperation of the Drug Evaluation and Review Management Division of the Ministry of Health, Labour and Welfare (MHLW) and the PMDA Review Management Division.
 We hope that the examples shown in the slides will be of some help to your company.

 Addition: "Summary of Handling of Off-label and Concomitant Drugs, etc." and "Example of Reminder Letter